This event is now FULLY BOOKED.

 Clicking on the register button will take you to the BPS sign in page - please sign in using your usual BPS membership number and password.

-If you don't yet have an account, you can create an account via this link:
+If you don't yet have an account, you can create one via this link:

 Once you have signed in, click on this event to register and you should be able to complete the form and add to basket.